delphicrypto/blockchain_go/README.md

 validate block to verify that given solution is better than any given before difficulty with solution parallel mining with channel block to have realistic miners

+when propose new problem we can already give initial solution, so that the problem is not too easy at the beginning